Road King

 I started out buying a classic cruiser, I got a lesson in America's 20th century manufacturing boom and bust.
 The bicycle is going to get a lesson in how bicycle technology has progressed over the past 75 years.

-But, about that bike: I was wanting to build a classic "Klunker" and when this one turned up on the local marketplace, I liked the details of the frame.
-So I threw out a low offer and was surprised when it was accepted.
+But, about that bike: I had been wanting to build a classic "Klunker" for awhile.
+When this one turned up on the local marketplace, I liked the details of the frame, so I threw out a low offer and was surprised when it was accepted.
 Next thing I knew I was driving a half-hour out of town to pick it up.
 Once I got it home I took some pics to document the "before" state...

 At some point long ago it had been repainted.
 Possibly with house paint.
 Also, I've never seen a stem quite like that one before.